-The Ultimate guide to LinkedIn industry list
+The Ultimate Guide to LinkedIn Industry List

-LinkedIn is an incredible professional platform.
-Incredible because it offers you the opportunity to find your dream job, boost your visibility or sell your products.
-You’re not limited because you can choose from LinkedIn industry list.
-Don’t know what it is?
-Then this is the place to find out 🚀!
+Incredible because it offers you the opportunity to find your dream job, boost your visibility, or sell your products.
+You’re not limited because you can choose from the LinkedIn industry list.

-What is LinkedIn Industry list?
+What is the LinkedIn Industry list?

 Why are you connecting on LinkedIn?
-You may have already asked yourself 💣 this question.
-When you decide to create your account, it is certainly with the aim of :
+You may have already asked yourself this question.
+When you decide to create your account, it is certainly with the aim of:

-• Find a job.
+• Finding a job.

-• Acquiring new customers ?
+• Acquiring new customers.

-• Sell your product to a client.
+• Selling your product to a client.

-• Improve your sale.
+• Improving your sales.

-• Show your field of expertise.
+• Demonstrating your expertise.

 How to change my industry on my profile?